mavryk-network/mavryk-protocol/docs/shell/dal_node.rst

 DAL P2P network
 ^^^^^^^^^^^^^^^

-The ``octez-dal-node`` executable runs a node in the DAL’s P2P network.
+The ``mavkit-dal-node`` executable runs a node in the DAL’s P2P network.
 Recall that :ref:`the DAL's P2P protocol <dal_p2p>` is based on a gossip algorithm for distributing shards, running on top of a networking layer using the same p2p library as L1 nodes.

 Actors with various roles may need to run the DAL node, for instance bootstrap DAL node operators, slot producers, bakers.